• Skip to primary navigation

 Combine The Wet Ingredients:

-- Cream ¾ cup (1 ½ sticks) butter along with 1 packed up of light or dark brown sugar.
+• Cream ¾ cup (1 ½ sticks) of unsalted butter along with 1 packed up of light or dark brown sugar using a hand mixer or a stand mixer using the paddle attachment on medium-low speed.

-- Add 2 whisked eggs and 1 tsp. vanilla extract to the butter and sugar.
-Stir until combined.
+• Add 2 eggs (one at a time) and 1 tsp. vanilla extract to the butter and sugar mixture.
+Continue to mix the batter on medium-low speed until completely combined.

-- Add the roasted bananas and mash them into the wet ingredients until combined.
+• Mash the cooled roasted bananas and add them into the wet ingredients, mixing until combined.

 Combine Wet and Dry Ingredients: